Born in a Truck- 5/11/2019

 30% of women expose their babies to GBS at the time of birth.
 GBS is a normal intestinal bacteria.
-But in 3 of 100 babies born to women who test positive for GBS can become very sick.
+But three of 100 babies born to women who test positive for GBS can become very sick.
 GBS illness includes a blood infection, spinal cord infection, and possible meningitis.
-A baby can die from GBS, and or have brain damage from a serious infection.
+A baby can die, and or have brain damage from a serious infection.

-Prolonged rupture of membranes increases the risk for baby to become ill from GBS.
-Meaning the longer your membranes are ruptured, the bigger the risk for any infection.
+Prolonged rupture of membranes increases the risk of GBS illness in the newborn.
+The longer the membranes are ruptured, the bigger the risk for any infection.

 Breast milk breaks down the GBS colonies.
 We strongly encourage breastfeeding.
-A true GBS infection will require a NICU stay and antibiotics for up to 10 DAYS for your baby and a possible bad out come.
+However, A true GBS infection requires a NICU stay and antibiotics for up to 10 DAYS to try and prevent a possible bad out come such as menigitis or death.
 The risk is small but real.

 If your water breaks and you are not in advanced labor, and you are GBS positive, Penicillin is indicated.
-A TRANSFER TO THE HOSPITAL FOR ANTIBIOTICS IS ABSOLUTELY INDICATED if you are one of the 10% of women whose water breaks before labor and you are allergic to penicillin.
+A TRANSFER TO THE HOSPITAL FOR ANTIBIOTICS IS INDICATED if you are one of the 10% of women whose water breaks before labor and you are allergic to penicillin.
 The longer the exposure the more likely a baby is to get sick.
+It is CDC recommendation to be treated in labor weather or not your bag of water is broken.

 If you are allergic to penicillin or do not want antibiotics in labor, we strongly suggest you begin taking probiotics in your first trimester of pregnancy.